binarykitchen/avconv/README.md

 __arguments__

-* params - any array list with string arguments
+* params - any array list with string arguments as values

 __return value__

 * stream - a readable stream where you can attach well-known events like:
     * `.on('data', function(data) {...})` - a chunk of data with useful information, depending on the log level.
 Any warnings or errors from avconv are there too.
     * `.on('progress', function(progress) {...})` - a floating number, 0 means conversion progress is at 0%, 1 is 100% and means, it's done.
-Very useful if you want to show the conversion progress on an user interface,
+Very useful if you want to show the conversion progress on an user interface.
-    * `.on('meta', function(meta) {...})` - returns video meta data in json
+    * `.on('meta', function(meta) {...})` - returns video meta data in json.
     * `.on('error', function(data) {...})` - rarely used.
 Would contain issues related to the OS itself.
     * `.once('end', function(exitCode, signal) {...})` - for the exit code any integer where 0 means OK.
 Anything above 0 indicates a problem (exit code).
 The signal tells how the process ended, i.E. can be a SIGTERM you killed it with `stream.kill()`.
 If it's null, then it ended normally.
     * `.kill()` - call that if you want to abort avconv in the middle.
 It will kill the process and fire an `end` event for the stream.